VoLTA: Vision-Language Transformer with Weakly-Supervised Local-Feature Alignment: Overview of Vision-Language Pre-training Models

-Another class of VLP models in the form of CLIP \citep{radford2021learning}, DeCLIP \citep{li2021supervision} and ALIGN \citep{jia2021scaling} have been introduced lately.
-Although, known for their impressive zero-shot recognition ability and excellent transferability to downstream tasks, these models typically rely on huge amount of image-text pairs for pre-training.
-Contrastive loss forms the core component of the pre-training objectives in these VLP models.
-GLIP \citep{li2022grounded} and GLIPv2 \citep{zhang2022glipv2} use a localization loss along with a word-region alignment loss for pre-training corresponding encoders using image-text-box annotations.
-BLIP \citep{li2022blip} employs image and text encoders connected through a cross-modality multi-head attention which are pre-trained on image-text pairs using contrastive and language modeling objectives.
-UniCL \citep{yang2022unified} utilizes a unified learning method with a two-way contrastive loss (image-to-text and text-to-image) in the image-text-label space which can learn representations from either of the image-label and image-text data or both.
-UniTAB \citep{yang2022unitab} employs a transformer based encoder-decoder framework which can jointly output open-ended text and box encouraging alignment between words and boxes.
-FIBER \citep{dou2022coarse} fuses vision and language encoder backbones through merged co-attention which are then pre-trained on 4M data with two stage pre-training (coarse- and fine-grained).
+FIBER \citep{dou2022coarse} fuses vision and language encoder backbones through merged co-attention which are then pre-trained on 4M data with two-stage pre-training (coarse- and fine-grained).
 Image-text pairs are used in the coarse-grained pre-training stage which is then followed by a fine-grained pre-training stage with image-text-box annotations.
 However, these bounding box annotations come with extra overheads.
 Therefore, in our model, VoLTA, we propose an alternate solution for optimal-transport based local feature-level alignment using global image-caption annotations which performs well not only on coarse-grained tasks (such as VQA and Image Captioning), but also on fine-grained tasks (such as Referring Expression Comprehension and Object Detection).
 Table \ref{tab:vlp_glossary} encapsulates an overview of the details of all these aforementioned methods.